 Get involved in the 2023 CFS program

-The Centre is working to pilot further CFS in Turkey, Bangladesh, Indonesia and other countries next year, and we will continue to support new factories in China to join the program.
+The Centre is working to pilot further CFS in Turkey, Bangladesh, Indonesia and other countries next year, and we will continue to support new factories in China to join the programme.
 As one worker said, having a CFS at one’s workplace was “a dream come true”.
 Before CFS was implemented in the factories, it was necessary for workers to quit their jobs during the summer just to take care of their children.
 Now, they can be at ease during the summer holidays to focus on both their work and family.

 We want to bring more positive impacts to more parent workers and children through CFS.
 Speak to us to discuss how you and your suppliers can benefit from participating in next year’s CFS programme.